 We were founded in 1988 by a team of physicians.
 Since our inception, we have been a development stage company engaged primarily in developing and testing the Delcath system for the treatment of liver cancer.
 A substantial portion of our historical expenses have been in support of the development and the clinical trials of our product.
 To date, we have been dependent upon venture capital financing to fund our activities.
-Without an FDA approved product, we have generated minimal revenues from product sales.
-We have been unprofitable to date and have had losses of \$2,049,980 and \$572,581 for the years ended December 31, 1998 and 1999 and \$210,124 for the three months ended March 31, 2000.
-Cumulative losses from inception through March 31, 2000 were \$11,522,086.
+Without an FDA pre-marketing approved product, we have generated minimal revenues from product sales.
+We have been unprofitable to date and have had losses of \$2,049,980 and \$572,581 for the years ended December 31, 1998 and 1999 and \$391,771 for the six months ended June 30, 2000.
+Cumulative losses from inception through June 30, 2000 were \$11,703,733.
 We expect to incur additional losses over the next three years and anticipate these losses will increase significantly in this period due to continued requirements for product development, clinical studies, regulatory activities, manufacturing and establishment of a sales and marketing organization.
 The amount of future net losses and time required to reach profitability are uncertain.
-Our ability to generate significant revenue and become profitable will depend on our success in commercializing our device.
+Our ability to generate significant revenue and

 We incurred non-cash compensation expense in connection with the grants of options to purchase common stock to founders, employees, and directors because those options had a weighted average exercise price below the fair value of the common stock at the dates of the grants.
-This compensation expense from inception (August 5, 1988) through December 31, 1999 totaled \$2,520,170.
+This compensation expense from inception on August 5, 1988, through June 30, 2000 totaled \$2,520,170.